bjoernwedi/HA-energy-cards/README.md

         color: var(--produce-color)
 ```
 the **--produce-color** comes from the bottom of this in the card mod
+the **--state-unavailable-color** unfortunatly we have to set for your desired range of values, because state colors or template colors are not supported (maybe with template_card achievable?)
 ```
     hour24: true
     group: true